veox/lll-creation-patterns/contracts/README.md

 at its earliest stage, before it has been deployed (and its initialisation code lost in a historic block).

-A further-specialised `cannery` may perform checks that a contract submitted to it conforms to some preordained rules, e.g. that its runtime starts with an unconditional `JUMP 35`, followed by 32 bytes, followed by a `JUMPDEST`.
-The 32 bytes may contain a link to the submitted contract's source code.
+A further-specialised `cannery` may perform checks on submitted contracts - that they conform to some preordained rules; e.g. that its runtime starts with an unconditional `JUMP 35`, followed by 32 bytes, followed by a `JUMPDEST`.
+The 32 bytes would contain a link to the submitted contract's source code.

 A complementary specialised `can-opener` may then refuse to open the